tomoto-my/espSnap/README.md

 # Installation of ***espSnap*** on ESP32/ESP8266 board

+Follow the following steps to download and install ***espSnap*** on the ESP32/ESP8266 board of your choice

-Download the latest version of ***[espSnap main.zip](https://github.com/tomoto-my/espSnap/archive/refs/heads/main.zip)***
+- Download the latest version of ***[espSnap main.zip](https://github.com/tomoto-my/espSnap/archive/refs/heads/main.zip)***

-Extract it under your `Arduino` or `Arduino/sketch` subdirectory
+- Extract it under your `Arduino` or `Arduino/sketch` subdirectory

-Use your Arduino IDE to open the **`espSnap.ino`** Arduino Sketch.
+- Use your Arduino IDE to open the **`espSnap.ino`** Arduino Sketch.

-**If you plan to use a local Wi-Fi Access Point, remember to change the SSID and PASSWORD.** Otherwise, the SSID and PASSWORD can be change any time via web browser.
+- **If you plan to use a local Wi-Fi Access Point, remember to change the SSID and PASSWORD.** Otherwise, the SSID and PASSWORD can be change any time via web browser.

-Follow the usual step of selecting the ESP32/ESP8266 board to program and compile and upload.
+- Follow the usual step of selecting the ESP32/ESP8266 board to program and compile and upload.

 If some libraries required are missing during compilation, please make sure the list of libraries as listed below had been installed.
 The version of the various libraries used had been included just in case some user face compatibility issue.
 As a normal practice, just install the latest version.
 It is not necessary to use the same version unless there is problem compiling the sketch.